thisdot/starter.dev/starters/nuxt3-pinia-vuetify/README.md

 ### Kit Organization / Architecture

-We've chose to split out a `components` directory for interactive UI components, and a `store` directory for the Pinia stores used for both global and some component state management.
+We've chosen to split out a `components` directory for interactive UI components, and a `store` directory for the Pinia stores used for both global and some component state management.

 In this `nuxt3-pinia-vuetify` kit you will find the `CounterExample` and `FetchExample` directories in the components folder.